-Note: Since Local Group Policy Editor is not available in Home edition of Windows 10, this guide is limited to Windows 10 Pro and Enterprise editions.
-We will try to add a workaround for users on Home edition as we manage to block Microsoft accounts through Registry.
+Note: Since Local Group Policy Editor is not available in the Home edition of Windows 10, this guide is limited to Windows 10 Pro and Enterprise editions.
+We will try to add a workaround for users on Home edition to block Microsoft accounts through Registry.

 Step 1: Type Edit group policy in Start menu or toolbox search box and then press Enter key to open Local Group Policy Editor.